XanaduAI/pennylane-datasets/content/qchem/ala/using_this_dataset.md

 qml.Hamiltonian: The reconstructed Hamiltonian.

 Authors
-Developed by Parfait Atchade and Laia Coronas Sala.
+Developed by Parfait Atchade-Adelomou and Laia Coronas Sala.

 Powered by: PennyLane

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.